rodrigoelp/little-stories/Unlikely adventures/17-Chapter-17.md

 *"I'm... sorry, ok?
 Please don't be ma..."* - Amir tried to contained the tsunami of hot magmatic anger overflowing Hannah.
 His apology made her angrier.

 *"Don't get mad?
 Are you seriously going to tell me to calm down???
 I asked you to help and you joked holding onto me!
 Back there with the riddle, how did you help?
-When have you been of any use???"* - Hannah's rationality had walked out of the metaphorical room, anger was driving her mouth now.
+When have you been of any use???"* - Hannah's rationality had walked out of the metaphorical room, anger drove her now.

 *"I am glad Sam is with us!
 If it wasn't for him I would still be stuck on a chunk of ice, listening to you and your silly blue foot!"* - she proceeded as she ignored Sam's hand gestures to ‘cut it out’